 In the process of maintaining a competitive advantage, enterprises must profoundly understand their resources and capabilities and take appropriate measures.
 Because once a company has a competitive advantage in one aspect, it is bound to attract the attention of competitors.
 Generally speaking, after a period of hard work, the company establishes a certain competitive advantage; then it is in a situation to maintain this competitive advantage, and competitors start to respond gradually; and if the competitors directly attack the advantage of the company, or Taking other more powerful strategies will weaken this advantage.

-The main factors affecting the duration of a company’s competitive advantage are:
+The main factors affecting the duration of a company’s competitive strengths are:

 - How long does it take to establish this advantage?